How to Play

 |---|---|

-| Ask | Investigate the environment by asking the GM questions.
+| Ask | Ask the GM questions.
 Seek clarification, request detail, or probe for hidden information. |

-| Investigate | Look into a suspicious event, explore a location, or gather more information about an object or individual. |
+| Investigate | Look into a suspicious event, explore a location, or gather information about an object or person. |

-| Build Relationships | Establish or deepen connections with NPCs or other players.
-Open up about experiences, show empathy, help with a problem, or spend downtime together. |
+| Build Relationships | Deepen connections with NPCs or other players.
+Open up, show empathy, help with a problem, or spend downtime. |

-| Prepare | Get ready for an upcoming event or challenge — study maps, set up equipment, or strategise. |
+| Prepare | Get ready for an upcoming event.
+Study maps, set up equipment, strategise. |

-| Reflect | Take a moment for introspection.
-Think about recent events and determine your character’s thoughts and feelings about them. |
+| Reflect | Pause for introspection.
+Think about recent events and how your character feels about them. |

 | Challenge | Question a decision, idea, or situation.
-This involves critical thinking, courage, and constructive criticism. |
+Critical thinking, courage, and constructive criticism. |

 | Inspire | Motivate others through words, actions, or example.
 Rally the group around a shared purpose. |